Carlos Sampaio Garrido: Life and work

 He served as Minister Plenipotentiary and acting Ambassador of Portugal in Budapest from 1939-44.
-Along with Teixeira Branquinho, (Portuguese Chargé d'Affaires in Budapest in 1944) Garrido rented houses and apartments to shelter and protect refugees from deportation and murder.
-They obtained permission from the Portuguese government to issue safe conduct passes to all persons who had relatives in Portugal, Brazil, or the Portuguese colonies or had a connection to Portugal.
+Along with Teixeira Branquinho, (Portuguese Chargé d'Affaires in Budapest in 1944) Garrido obtained permission from the Portuguese government to issue safe conduct passes to all persons who had relatives in Portugal, Brazil, or the Portuguese colonies or had a connection to Portugal.
 Garrido and Branquinho also established an office of the Portuguese Red Cross at the Portuguese legation to care for Jewish refugees.
-This was largely done in cooperation with the Portuguese Foreign Office and under Prime Minister António de Oliveira Salazar’s direct supervision with the provision that these refugees would not try to get Portuguese citizenship.

-On 23 April 1944 and following the German occupation of Hungary, the Portuguese ruler Salazar decided to order his ambassador to return to Lisbon and leave the chargé d'affaires, Teixeira Branquinho in his place.
-This recall was done in response to a request from Britain and the United States who wanted neutral countries to downgrade their diplomatic presence in Hungary.
+After the Nazi invasion of Hungary, the Hungarian government ordered the embassies of neutral countries to rent houses outside the city for protection.
+Sampaio Garrido rented a house in Galgagyörk, 60 km from the city, where, without informing Salazar, he hid twelve Jews, including five members of the Gabor family – relatives of the actress Zsa Zsa Gabor.

-Five days later, on 28 April 1944, at 5 a.m., the Hungarian political police raided the Ambassador's home arresting his guests.
-The Ambassador physically resisted the police and was also arrested but managed to have his guests released by invoking the extraterritorial legal rights of diplomatic legations.
+Five days later, on 28 April 1944, at 5 a.m., the Hungarian political police raided the residence in Galgagyörk arresting his guests.
+The Ambassador resisted the police action and immediately demanded the release of the detainees and an apology.
+He was also arrested but managed to have his guests released by invoking the extraterritorial legal rights of diplomatic legations.
 Five of the guests were members from the famous Gabor family.
 Magda Gabor, Hungarian-born actress and socialite, and the elder sister of Zsa Zsa and Eva Gabor, was reported to have been the secretary, fiancée and lover of Sampaio Garrido.

 Jolie Gabor, mother of the Gabor sisters, never forgot Magda's influential connections with rescuing her: "For Magda's Portuguese Ambassador I thank God.
 It was this man who saved my life."
-Gabor's maternal grandmother and uncle Sebastian (Annette Lantos's father) chose to remain in Budapest feeling they "had a good place to hide".
-However, both were killed during an Allied bombing raid.

-In 1945 he was appointed extraordinary envoy and minister plenipotentiary to Stockholm, Sweden.
-In 2006 the International Raoul Wallenberg Foundation honored both Sampayo Garrido and his chargé d'affaires Carlos de Liz-Texeira Branquinho.